eliasbnk/dev-setup/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------

-that should go make Terminal go into Downlods or the Folder dev-setup-scripts file and dev-setup-scripts.zip are on your computer.
+that command should've made Terminal go out of dev-setup-scripts file, and into Downlods or the Folder dev-setup-scripts file and dev-setup-scripts.zip are on your computer.

 type the following into Terminal: